 Webinar: Optimizing Employment Opportunities and Outcomes for People with FASD

-The first ever Canada FASD Conference is happening in November 2023!
-Join us in Saskatoon, Saskatchewan for three days of presentations and events to learn how we can transform evidence into action in the field of Fetal Alcohol Spectrum Disorder (FASD).
+The Canada FASD Conference is happening in October 2025!
+Join us in Toronto, Ontario for three days of presentations and events to learn how we can shape the future of Fetal Alcohol Spectrum Disorder (FASD).

-This conference will bring together approximately 500 researchers, caregivers, individuals with FASD, policymakers, and professionals to share what they know about FASD.
+This conference will bring together over 600 researchers, caregivers, individuals with FASD, policymakers, and professionals to share what they know about FASD.
 Canadian and international attendees are welcome!